 SIPA’s Arvind Panagariya, the Jagdish Bhagwati Professor of Indian Political Economy, is an expert on trade who served in the cabinet of the Indian prime minister Narendra Modi from 2015 to 2017.
 As vice chairman of the National Institution for Transforming India, also called NITI Aayog, Panagariya helped lead a think tank within the government that provided strategic and technical advising on key issues.
 He is also a former chief economist of the Asian Development Bank and has worked with the World Bank, the IMF, and the UN in various roles.

 Panagariya’s latest work, Free Trade and Prosperity (Oxford 2019), is the first book-length defense of free trade that focuses on developing countries.
 In it he combines empirical evidence with historical cases to dispel myths and demonstrate the critical role of trade in growth as well as poverty reduction.
-Panagariya recently spoke with SIPA News about his book.
+Panagariya recently spoke with SIPA Magazine about his book.

 Note: The conversation took place before the May 19 conclusion of India’s elections, which increased the majority held by Modi’s Bharatiya Janata Party.

 You’ve already authored more than 15 books on trade.
 What made you decide to write this book in particular?

 The first 15 to 20 years of my work was mostly on the theory of international trade, which is my core area of my specialization.
 But coming from India, I also think about economic development.
 This book is where trade and economic development meet.
 What I found was that several books have been written making the case for free trade, but almost all of them are written in the context of developed countries.
 A lot of writings exist on developing countries and free trade, but there is no single source where you get a full-scale defense of free trade with developing countries at its center.
 That was the motivation for this book.